Go to our other sites

 The aim is to achieve a level of practical communication ideal for everyday use, which can also form the basis for further, more in-depth language study.

-In Cambridge IGCSE (9-1) English as a Second Language the marks for the oral component contribute to the overall grade.
-The syllabus is graded from 9 to 1 but is otherwise the same as Cambridge IGCSE English as a Second Language (0511).
-You will find past papers and other resources for Cambridge IGCSE English as a Second Language (0511); these may be useful for teaching Cambridge IGCSE (9-1) English as a Second Language (0991).
+The English as a Second Language (Count-in Speaking) (0991) syllabus is graded from 9 to 1 but is otherwise the same as Cambridge IGCSE English as a Second Language (Count-in Speaking) (0511), this means that the marks for the speaking component contribute to the overall grade.
+Past papers and other resources for Cambridge IGCSE English as a Second Language (0511) which may be useful for teaching Cambridge IGCSE (9-1) English as a Second Language (0991).

 From 2019 this syllabus will be available in Administrative Zone 3 in both June and November.
 Check the administrative zones for your school.